 In simple terms, Multi-Tenancy refers to groups of apartments, townhouses or houses, which are specifically constructed to be owned by one landlord and rented out for the long term.
-Multi-

-Tenancy may include properties encompassing anywhere from four to hundreds of tenancies located on one site.
+Multi-Tenancy may include properties encompassing one complex, thereby generating a relatively high income return compared to a standard residential home with only one tenant.